SFU-CMPT-201/lecture-notes/01-tour.md

           the state of data from temporary to permanent.
 This was originally a database term but now used commonly, e.g., `git commit`.
     * Reliability
-        * SSD vs. HD vs. tape: SSD's fastest but least reliable.
+        * SSD vs. HDD vs. tape: SSD's fastest but least reliable.
 A tape is slowest but most reliable and lasts longer.

 ### CPU Architectures